Dancer Models at Pas de Deux Photo Events

 Dancers attend warmups, dancer-only social events and Master classes independently.

 Dance parents wishing to accompany their dancer on photo sessions, lunch and presentations can purchase an Observer Badge.
 The Observer badge allows parents to view the sessions for which their dancer is modeling.
+Parents and guardians of dancers under age 16 are required to purchase a badge and attend all modeling sessions with their dancer.

 PC: Ron McKinney